 *Please read what's below for a bit of clarification*

-I binged watched season 2 for 13 Reasons Why last week or so and once finishing it I was left in a emotional state.
+I binged watched season 2 of 13 Reasons Why last week or so and once finishing it I was left in an emotional state.
 Seeing the actor Dylan Minnette return to play Clay Jensen just reminded me how much the character of Chase Campbell means to me...or more specifically what he means for Gwen.
-Even though Chase wasn't the story for that long the mentions of him through out the story really cause emotions to rise.
-As we all know the reason why Chase's unexpected death affected Gwen so greatly was because he was the first boy she has ever liked.
-She had been quietly liking him for a while and for that reason alone I think in some way the feelings she felt for Chase will always remain in someway, but she's going to find the strength to finally move on...as you will read in this chapter.
-However, now that she's learned that Chase's death wasn't a suicide and that he was actually killed by IT, Gwen is going to be even more cautious with feeling romance for anyone else because she knows the consequences and she doesn't want anyone else to do die like Chase because of her.
+Even though Chase wasn't in the story for that long the mentions of him through out the story really cause emotions to rise.
+As we all know the reason why Chase's unexpected death affected Gwen so greatly was because he was the first boy she really ever liked.
+She had been quietly liking him for a while and for that reason alone I think the feelings she felt for Chase will always remain in someway, but she's going to find the strength to finally move on...as you will read in this chapter and the next one.
+However, now that she's learned that Chase's death wasn't a suicide and that he was actually killed by IT, Gwen is going to be even more cautious with having romantic feelings for anyone else because she knows the consequences and she doesn't want anyone else to die like Chase because of her.
 Which is terrible because as we read in the last chapter Gwen finally realized her feelings for Stan and his feelings for her.
-Needless to say she's going to be incredibly stubborn to act upon those feelings for Stan...which is of course just brings more angst and drama.
-Especially once head into IT:Chapter 2.
+Needless to say she's going to be incredibly stubborn to act upon those feelings for Stan...which of course just brings more angst and drama.
+Especially once we head into IT:Chapter Two.
 So yeah be ready for lots and lots of tears...just a warning for the second part of this tragic/friendship/love/horror of a story.

 P.S.
 I don't own the songs used in this chapter.
 Also I originally had planned on releasing his chapter within one day of me just writing my heart away but that didn't end up happening for a number of reasons.
 The main one being that I wrote this chapter while having a massive annoying headache that's caused because of this toothache I have (I really need to go to the dentist but I'm so scared to go) -.- So I apologize for any spelling errors.
 I'll fix them later.